catspeed-cc/torch-my-gpu/README.md

 ## Support
 Please create an [issue ticket](https://github.com/catspeed-cc/torch-my-gpu/issues) for all support inquiries.
 Include as much detail as possible - hardware including which GPU's, command outputs, errors if any.

+Master branch and version releases are supported.
+No support provided for development branch.

 ~ mooleshacat

 EOF